Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: The proof of

-\begin{proof} The intersection $S \cap T$ consists of $|\kappa(S)|$ least area essential disks $D$ and some boundary-parallel disks $B$.
+\begin{proof} The intersection $S \cap \T$ consists of $|\kappa(\alpha)|$ least area essential disks $D$ and some boundary-parallel disks $B$.
 We already show $\int_B *dz=0$.
-If all essential disks are totally geodesic, then their area $2$-forms are conformal to $dr \wedge d\theta$.
+If all essential disks are totally geodesic, then their area $2$-forms are $\sinh r \di r \wedge d\theta$.
 By [\citenum{bdNorms}, (6.3)] and a direct computation,

-For the least area case, using a homotopy that slides along the boundary torus $\torus_R$, the least area disks are homotopic to totally geodesic ones.
-Since $*dz$ is closed and pointwisely zero along $\torus_R$, using the Stokes' theorem, \eqref{stardzEqualL2Normdz} holds in the least area case. \end{proof} \end{lem} Let $\epsilon=0.29$ be a Margulis constant that works for all $M_j$ \cite{csMargulis_number_Haken_manifolds} (since we assume $H^1(M_j; \Z) \neq \emptyset$).
+For the least area case, using a homotopy that slides along the boundary torus $\partial \T_R$, the least area disks are homotopic to totally geodesic ones.
+Since $*dz$ is closed and pointwisely zero along $\partial \T_R$, using Stokes' theorem, \Cref{dzEqualL2Normdz} holds for the least area $S$. \end{proof} \end{lem} Recall $R+1$ is the maximal radius of the Margulis tube $\T$ and suppose a slightly smaller Margulis constant $\epsilon$ gives rise to a Margulis tube $\T_R$ of radius $R$ (\Cref{R tube injectivity radius} implies the Margulis constant $\epsilon$ for the $R$-tube is $\geq 0.0045$).
 Let $\area(\cdot)$ denote the area functional and $(\cdot)_{\geq \epsilon}$ denote the $\epsilon$-thick part.
-Since there are several constants in the following inequalities, we use $c(\cdot)$ to denote a constant that depends only on the input.
-Using [\citenum{bdNorms}, (5.2)] and a thick-thin decomposition with injectivity radius $\epsilon$, we have
+Using a thick-thin decomposition with Margulis constant $\epsilon$, \eqref{eq l infinity bounded by 5 / square root inj times L2}, \Cref{harmonic 1-form decomposition in tube}, and \Cref{dzEqualL2Normdz}, we have